 - PATH was formed in 1986 as Parents Available to Help

-- 2003 PATH became Parent to Parent of CT Parents Available to Help, Inc. We merged with Lower Fairfield County Parent to Parent.
+- In 2003, we merged with Lower Fairfield County Parent to Parent becoming, PATH became Parent to Parent of CT Parents Available to Help, Inc.

-- 2008 PATH Parent to Parent of CT became an Alliance Member of National Parent to Parent USA.
+- In 2008, PATH Parent to Parent of CT became an Alliance Member of National Parent to Parent USA.

-- 2009 PATH became a State Affiliate Organization of the National Family Voices Organization and became known as PATH Parent to Parent/Family Voices of CT (PATH/FVCT).
+- In 2009, PATH became a State Affiliate Organization of the National Family Voices Organization and became known as PATH Parent to Parent/Family Voices of CT (PATH/FVCT).

-- 2011 PATH/FV CT received their first Federal Grant: Family to Family Health Information Center
+- In 2011, PATH/FV CT received their first Federal Grant: Family to Family Health Information Center.